kubernetes/enhancements/keps/sig-autoscaling/5325-hpa-pod-selection-accuracy/README.md

 -->

 ###### How does this feature react if the API server and/or etcd is unavailable?
+If the API server and/or etcd becomes unavailable, the entire HPA controller functionality will be impacted, not just this feature.
+The HPA controller will not be able to:

+- Retrieve HPA objects
+- Get pod metrics
+- Access workload information
+- Update HPA status

+Therefore, no autoscaling decisions can be made during this period, regardless of the configured selection strategy.
+The feature itself doesn't introduce any new failure modes with respect to API server or etcd availability - it's dependent on these components being available just like the rest of the HPA controller's functionality.
+Once API server and etcd access is restored, the HPA controller will resume normal operation, including the pod selection strategy specified in the HPA.

 ###### What are other known failure modes?